 Main tasks of the OECD

-The OECD is organised into various sub-groups.
+The OECD is organised into various committees.
 For the SDC, the most important of these is the Development Assistance Committee (DAC).

 - The Development Centre